momo20122/project_portfolio/README.md

 ## Python ML Kaggle Project

-  A Kaggle machine learning competition project for an ML class
+  A Kaggle machine learning competition project for a Machine Learning class

   Looked at online Harvard and MIT course data to make predictions on whether a student will complete an online course based on student activity